jthomas252/DogpitJamXII-HotdogInspectionDay/dogpit_jam_xii_todo.md

 - Add rotation to the snap points
 	- Lerp into the appropriate position
 	- Would benefit from fixing rat rotation first

-- Toggle the light on the spawner button

-- Improve the next/prev buttons
-	- Should probably just be generic arrows

 - Make an ending segment
 	- Newspaper article detailing how the factory was shut down